|Lake Erie shoreline|

 - A desire, like a fire, was kindled in my heart.
 I chose to tend it, to keep it burning.

 - I began to see God changing my heart.
-Most of this was slow growth; it was real and enduring progress in the spiritual life.
+Most of this was slow growth.
+It was real, enduring progress in the spiritual life.
 I began keeping a journal as a record of all that God was doing within me.

-- As the days and weeks and months passed by a "holy habit" was forming in me.
-A new, living, fresh neural pathway was created by God, through which his living waters of grace and love and power were flowing.
+- As the months passed by a "holy habit" was forming in me.
+A new, living, neural pathway was created by God, through which his living waters of grace and love and power were flowing.
 I did not, and have since not, wanted to stop meeting with God to experience him.
 I meet with God regularly because God has met with me.